Chemical Pregnancy vs. Miscarriage: What's the Difference?

 Quick Answer

-Home pregnancy tests have become extraordinarily sensitive.
-Modern tests can detect hCG levels as low as 10–25 mIU/mL — sometimes before a missed period, at levels that would have been undetectable by tests from 20 years ago.
-This improved sensitivity has created a new category of pregnancy awareness: the chemical pregnancy.
+A chemical pregnancy is a very early pregnancy loss detected only by a positive hCG test, with no ultrasound confirmation of an embryo.
+Modern home pregnancy tests can detect hCG levels as low as 10–25 mIU/mL, sometimes 2–3 days before a missed period, at levels that would have been undetectable by tests from 20 years ago.
+This improved sensitivity has created a new category of pregnancy awareness that didn't exist a generation ago.

 Understanding what a chemical pregnancy is, how it differs from a clinical miscarriage, and what it means for future fertility is important for anyone who has experienced one.